daily-demos/daily-bots-web-demo/README.md

 In addition to the exciting game play (which comes simply from modifying the system prompt), this demo illustates:

 - Adding image files directly to the LLM context.
 - Anthropic's (beta) [prompt caching feature](https://docs.anthropic.com/en/docs/build-with-claude/prompt-caching).
 Because the game adds several image files to the LLM context, the context can grow quite large.
-Prompt caching reduces the fees for Anthropic usage by about 80% in a typical game.
+Prompt caching reduces the fees for Anthropic usage by over 60% in a typical game.

 ## Other demos